-By Soulskill from Slashdot's which-is-good-because-being-broken-is-patented department
+By Unknown Lamer from Slashdot's insecurity-through-idiocy department

-By samzenpus from Slashdot's read-all-about-it department
+By samzenpus from Slashdot's what-do-the-number-say? department

 An anonymous reader writes "In his new book, Social Physics, MIT data scientist Alex 'Sandy' Pentland argues that by analyzing data from smartphones, social media, and credit-card systems, we'll soon be able to have a mathematical understanding of 'the basic mechanisms of social interactions.'
 Social scientists will be able to understand and predict the interactions of people the way physicists understand and predict the interactions of objects.
 That will, in turn, enable governments and businesses to create incentive systems to 'tune' people's behavior, making society more productive and creative.
 In a review of Pentland's book in Technology Review, Nicholas Carr argues that such data-based social engineering 'will tend to perpetuate existing social structures and dynamics' and 'encourage us to optimize the status quo rather than challenge it.'
 Carr writes, 'Defining social relations as a pattern of stimulus and response makes the math easier, but it ignores the deep, structural sources of social ills.
 Pentland may be right that our behavior is determined largely by social norms and the influences of our peers, but what he fails to see is that those norms and influences are themselves shaped by history, politics, and economics, not to mention power and prejudice.'"Read Replies (0)